corkreng/corkreng.github.io/README.md

 ### Diabetes Survey Prediction
 <https://github.com/corkreng/Data-Science-Projects/tree/4b3a35310f78e3d57d4e0a1dc991dd6a502c254c/diabetes_prediction>

-  This project was initial done for the annual SAS cup competition during my Master's with the help of Will Davis.
-I lost the code original code, but have redone it in python and with different models and methods.
+  This project was initially created for the annual SAS Curiousity Cup competition during my Master's with the help of Will Davis.
+Our team came in tenth place out of seventy teams.
+I lost the original SAS code and report, but have recreated the project in python, which includes additional models and methods.

 ### Dashboard of Presidential Elections
 <https://github.com/corkreng/Data-Science-Projects/tree/main/Election_Map_Tableau>